Reasons Why You Should Be Using A Staging Environment in WordPress Development

 By WordPress Plugins

-For those of you who would like an option in between these two–one that requires less work on the server and doesn’t require the cost of managed WordPress hosting–use a WordPress plugin.
-I’m going to recommend two options here and, really, the difference boils down to your comfort with setting up WordPress Multisite.
+For those of you who would like an option between this two – one that requires less work on the server and doesn’t require the cost of managed WordPress hosting–use a WordPress plugin.
+I recommend two options here; the difference concerns your comfort with setting up WordPress Multisite.

 Without Multisite: All-in-One WP Migration Plugin: All-in-One WP Migration is a plugin with multiple uses.
-It works as a backup plugin, a migration plugin, and yes, even as a staging plugin.
+It works as a backup plugin, as a migration plugin, and even as a test plugin.
 But let’s focus on how to use this for staging.

 - Install and activate the plugin on your WordPress site.
-Go to the All-in-One WP Migration menu on the sidebar and click on “Export”.
+Go to the All-in-One WP Migration menu on the sidebar and click “Export.”

 - Then, select Export to File.
 Click on the box to save it to your computer.